mason finance staff and clients at client appreciation night

 4. Formal approval

-Moving is painful enough, so once you’re approved, we'll make the transition from your current loan to new loan as pain free as possible.
-A valuation will then take place on your new home, insurance details provided and a settlement day will be scheduled.
+Moving is painful enough, so once you’re approved, we’ll make the transition from your current loan to a new loan as pain-free as possible.
+A valuation will then take place on your new home, insurance details provided, and a settlement day will be scheduled.

 5. Settlement

-In this final stage, we’ll coordinate the lead-up to settlement where the funds from your new home are used to pay off your current loan.
-We’ll liaise with your existing and new bank and if you’re borrowing any extra cash, it will be ready to go.
-A solicitor or conveyancer is still involved here to change the lender name on your paperwork.
+In this final stage, we’ll coordinate the lead-up to settlement, where the funds from your new home are used to pay off your current loan.
+We’ll liaise with your existing and new bank, and if you’re borrowing any extra cash, it will be ready to go.
+A solicitor or conveyancer is still involved here to change the lender’s name on your paperwork.

 6. Moving without the hassle

-There are a number of loan types available to you; variable rates, fixed rates, guarantor loans and more, scroll through some of the options to get a better understanding of what the differences are.
+There are several loan types available to you - variable rates, fixed rates, guarantor loans and more.
+Scroll through some of the options to get a better understanding of what the differences are.
 We’re here to answer your questions when you’re ready.

 Get in touch today